0mWh/pyvoi/README.md

 ## Usage

-By default, pyvoi uses torch to compute the variation of information.
+By default, pyvoi will try to use torch, then numpy, to compute the variation of information.

 ### To get VI values only
     import pyvoi